Lednerb/bilberry-hugo-theme/README.md

 Bilberry is a theme for the great [HUGO static site generator](https://gohugo.io).

-A big thank you goes to [@Ipstenu](https://github.com/Ipstenu) for his help in [this thread](https://discourse.gohugo.io/t/search-index-json-file-for-lunr-js/6286/5?u=lednerb) that helped me to create the `index.json` for the algolia export.
+A big thank-you goes to [@Ipstenu](https://github.com/Ipstenu) for his help in [this thread](https://discourse.gohugo.io/t/search-index-json-file-for-lunr-js/6286/5?u=lednerb) that helped me to create the `index.json` for the algolia export.

 ## Support and Discussions
 If you enjoy this theme and want to stay up to date or just want to say thanks, have a look at this Discord Channel: